 |The two boys taking in the Promenade de la Croisette|

-After dropping off the Fiat 500 we hired for the week we booked into the small but chic Hotel Caroline which is perfectly located right in the centre on a lovely street filled with various bars, coffeeshops and restaurants.
+After dropping off the Fiat 500 we hired for the week we booked into the small but stylish Hotel Caroline which is perfectly located right in the centre on a lovely street filled with various bars, coffeeshops and restaurants and within easy walking distance of the beach.
 The room was nice and airy, as well as being spotless with a very comfortable king sized bed and a cute little balcony and we would certainly stay here again as the staff were very friendly and welcoming.

 |The view from our balcony|

 After we had settled in at the hotel we decided to head down to the famous Promenade de la Croisette, a palm tree lined street that runs for 2km along the coast, with amazing views and world famous stores it's the place to be in Cannes.
 We spent most of our time here just taking it all in as the views across the harbour are stunning.
-While walking down the front we came to the public sandy beach where Mr A enjoyed running in and out of the sea and made friends with another British family on holiday.
+While walking down the front we came to a publics stretch of white sandy beach where Mr A enjoyed running in and out of the sea and made friends with another British family on holiday.
 Of course we stopped off for some ice-creams before coming across a beautiful fountain and vintage carousel.

 That evening we enjoyed some local french food in the form of some delicious crepes from a local bar, where we ended up talking to another couple who were into the first 2 weeks of a camper van trip across Europe.
 Mr A also had fun doing running races with a German boy he had striked up a friendship with, despite the language barrier, which is the amazing thing about travel as you never know who you are going to meet, what stories you will hear and it opens up so many experiences for all of the family.